Rail journeys have long been loved by unhurried travellers who appreciate opportunities to view the landscapes through which they traverse.

 A trans-continental rail journey

-At its broadest point, Canada stretches for 9,306 kilometres from east to west, from the Atlantic to the Pacific oceans.
+At its broadest point, Canada stretches for 9,306 kilometres.
+The country’s landmass is washed by both the Atlantic and Pacific oceans.

 In an age of instantaneous electronic communications and affordable air travel, few people are able to comprehend what that kind of enormity meant in bygone times.

-The sheer vastness of Canada is a factor in why railroads played such an important role in transforming North America in the late 19th century.
-They were regarded as revolutionary—helping open up the west to settlement and making possible transcontinental journeys that only a few hardy souls could previously contemplate.
+The sheer vastness of Canada is a factor in why railways played such an important role in transforming North America in the late-19th century.
+They were regarded as revolutionary.
+Railways helped open up the west to settlement.
+They made possible transcontinental journeys that only a few hardy souls could previously contemplate.

 Travelling on the Canadian